jmyli562/flatiron-p5-project-PlayTrade/README.md

 ## Getting Started

 ### Installation
+NOTE: A partially working demo of my application has been deployed to Netlify but some of the features do not appear to be working.
+If you want to view the demo here is the link: https://playtradegames.netlify.app (I am working on fixing the issues with the backend  on Render)

+If you would like to view the fully functioning app please follow the instructions below.

 Make sure that you have Python version 3.8.13 installed before you proceeed with the instructions below.
 Once you have Python installed please follow the steps below inside of a new terminal to get this application running on your local machine.